thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_28.md

 ### 9. KEY QUOTES

 * **"The FCC is at a crossroads.
-It can either continue down the path of heavy-handed regulation and government control, or it can embrace a new era of freedom, innovation, and prosperity." (p.
-872)**  This quote reflects Carr's belief that the FCC should adopt a more market-oriented approach to regulation.
+It can either continue down the path of heavy-handed regulation and government control, or it can embrace a new era of freedom, innovation, and prosperity." <sup>(872)</sup>**  This quote reflects Carr's belief that the FCC should adopt a more market-oriented approach to regulation.
 * **"The FCC has an important role to play in addressing the threats to individual liberty posed by corporations that are abusing dominant positions in the market.
-Nowhere is that clearer than when it comes to Big Tech and its attempts to drive diverse political viewpoints from the digital town square." (p.
-880)**  This quote highlights Carr's concern about Big Tech's power and its alleged censorship of conservative viewpoints.
+Nowhere is that clearer than when it comes to Big Tech and its attempts to drive diverse political viewpoints from the digital town square." <sup>(880)</sup>**  This quote highlights Carr's concern about Big Tech's power and its alleged censorship of conservative viewpoints.
 * **"We must expand the FCC's Covered List of prohibited equipment and services to include more Chinese companies.
-We must also close loopholes that allow Chinese companies to operate in the U.S. without FCC oversight." (p.
-883)**  This quote reflects the chapter's focus on countering China's influence in the telecommunications sector.
+We must also close loopholes that allow Chinese companies to operate in the U.S. without FCC oversight." <sup>(883)</sup>**  This quote reflects the chapter's focus on countering China's influence in the telecommunications sector.
-* **"The FCC can promote economic prosperity by expanding access to broadband internet service, freeing up spectrum for wireless services, modernizing infrastructure rules, and advancing America's space leadership." (p.
-886)**  This quote outlines Carr's vision for a pro-growth agenda at the FCC.
+* **"The FCC can promote economic prosperity by expanding access to broadband internet service, freeing up spectrum for wireless services, modernizing infrastructure rules, and advancing America's space leadership." <sup>(886)</sup>**  This quote outlines Carr's vision for a pro-growth agenda at the FCC.
-* **"We must end wasteful broadband spending policies and focus on targeted investments that will actually expand access to broadband service." (p.
-888)**  This quote reflects the chapter's emphasis on efficiency and accountability.
+* **"We must end wasteful broadband spending policies and focus on targeted investments that will actually expand access to broadband service." <sup>(888)</sup>**  This quote reflects the chapter's emphasis on efficiency and accountability.

 ### 10. SUMMARY & SIGNIFICANCE